comptoolsres/comptoolsres.github.io/index.md

 toc: false
 ---

-{% include note.html content="This page is under construction." %}

 ## About this site

 This site is the being developed as the main repository for Matt Gitzendanner's Computational Tools for Research in Biology.
 This course is typically offered every-other-year at the [University of Florida](https://ufl.edu).
 My hope is that this site can serve both as the primary resource when teaching the course, and as a resource for others teaching similar courses or learning on their own.